 Cutler and Gross was founded in 1969 in London.
 The brand offers a wonderful selection of retro eyewear inspired by the time and the city of its founding (just check out the shades in the picture above for a perfect example).
 The glasses are all handmade and high-quality, which means they can be expensive.
 However, if your looking for a pair of unique sixties or seventies styled shades, there aren’t many better options.
 Cutler and Gross has also begun making frames for fellow British brand Paul Smith, a perfectly suited collaboration.

 Cubitts is a British sunglasses band established in London in 2012.
 Each pair of glasses is meticulously made by hand and goes through multiple stages before it’s ready to be worn.
 All frames are made from either acetate, metal, gold, or horn (gold and horn glasses are made to measure).
-The brand produces a good selection of styles, although we particularly enjoy the John Lennon style Guilford frames pictured above.
+The brand produces a good selection of styles, although we particularly enjoy the John Lennon style Guilford frames pictured below.

 Ace and Tate

 Ace and Tate is a dutch frame maker that sells thoughtfully designed glasses directly to the consumer.
 They have a good selection of frames, from your standard fare through to more experimental designs.
-Anyone wanting to make a statement with their next pair of glasses could do worse than choosing the matte black Elton frames pictures above.
+Anyone wanting to make a statement with their next pair of glasses could do worse than choosing the matte black Elton frames pictures below.

 Rigards makes handmade glasses from materials including buffalo horn, copper, and wood.
 Their frames are unlike pretty much anything else out there.
 Whether this is a good thing will depend on how experimental you are willing to go with your eyewear choices.
 The company has won plenty of design awards for its frames and collaborated with the likes of Ziggy Chen and Uma Wang.
-If the solid wood “Le Specs” frame pictured above is something you’d be interested in, check out what else the brand has to offer at the link below.
+If the solid wood “Le Specs” frame pictured is something you’d be interested in, check out what else the brand has to offer at the link below.

 Mykita is a Berlin-based sunglasses brand that manufactures and hand assembles all its frames.
 The brand has been around since 2003 and produces a variety of shapes made from steel and acetate.
 The high-quality and labor-intensive manufacturing process means Mykita sunglasses can be expensive.